Evolution of chirality in a multiphoton pair production process: Results and Discussion

 These figures show two interesting characteristics:

 First of all, the distribution of the chiral charge does not drop monotonically with the increase of $\epsilon_p$; on the contrary, there is a nonzero energy value at which the production of chirality is maximized.
 Furthermore, this energy value does not depends on either the direction of emission $\theta$, or the profile of the external electromagnetic fields.
-Instead, we can derive from Eq. (\ref{eq:n5-final}) that up to the 3rd order of $\tau$, the energy value is always $\epsilon_p = \sqrt{3} m$.
-This relation establishes that the non-monotonic behavior is an intrinsic property of fermions themselves.
+Instead, we can derive from Eq.~(\ref{eq:n5-final}) that up to the third order of $\tau$, the energy value is always $\epsilon_p = \sqrt{3} m$.
+This relation establishes that the nonmonotonic behavior is an intrinsic property of fermions themselves.
 In the later part of this section, we will discuss this behavior in detail.

-Apart from non-monotonic behavior discussed above, Fig. \ref{fig:n5-plots} also tells us that the chirality production is maximized in the z-direction.
-On the other hand, Fig. \ref{fig:n-plots} shows that at z-direction, the number of produced pairs is minimized, so the chiral charge per particle would be quite hign.
+Apart from nonmonotonic behavior discussed above, Fig.~\ref{fig:n5-plots} also tells us that the chirality production is maximized in the $z$ direction.
+On the other hand, Fig.~\ref{fig:n-plots} shows that at $z$ direction, the number of produced pairs is minimized, so the chiral charge per particle would be quite high.
 In the future experiments, we may be able to find highly chiral particles in this direction.

-In the remaining part of this section, let us focus on discussing the mechanism of the non-monotonic behavior in Fig. \ref{fig:n5-plots}.
-For this purpose, we plot the the chiral charge distribution at the end of the excitation stage, $\rho_5(\bm{p},\tau)$, given by Eq. (\ref{eq:a0_excitation}), as well as the time-averaged chiral charge distribution in the evolution stage $n(\bm{p})$, given by Eq. (\ref{eq:n5-final}), on the same figure, Fig. \ref{fig:compare-n5}.
+In the remaining part of this section, let us focus on discussing the mechanism of the nonmonotonic behavior in Fig.~\ref{fig:n5-plots}.
+For this purpose, we plot the the chiral charge distribution at the end of the excitation stage, $\rho_5(\bm{p},\tau)$, given by Eq.~(\ref{eq:a0_excitation}), as well as the time-averaged chiral charge distribution in the evolution stage $\rho_5(\bm{p})$, given by Eq.~(\ref{eq:n5-final}), in the same figure, Fig.~\ref{fig:compare-n5}.

-This figure shows that the non-monotonic behavior does not occur just after the vanishing of the external electromagnetic field, but emerges during the latter evolution of the system.
-This remind us of an observable that exhibits similar behavior -- the pseudo-scalar condensate $p(\bm{p},t)$.
-As discussed in Sec. \ref{sec:ex-stage}, at the end of the excitation stage, the pseudo-scalar condensate is much smaller than the chiral charge.
-On the other hand, as calculated in Eq. (\ref{eq:pseu-cond-oscillation}), in the evolution stage, an oscillating pseudo-scalar condensate whose magnitude is comparable to that of the chiral charge density would occur.
+This figure shows that the nonmonotonic behavior does not occur just after the vanishing of the external electromagnetic field, but emerges during the latter evolution of the system.
+This remind us of an observable that exhibits similar behavior -- the pseudoscalar condensate $p(\bm{p},t)$.
+As discussed in Sec. \ref{sec:ex-stage}, at the end of the excitation stage, the pseudoscalar condensate is much smaller than the chiral charge.
+On the other hand, as calculated in Eq.~(\ref{eq:pseu-cond-oscillation}), in the evolution stage, an oscillating pseudoscalar condensate whose magnitude is comparable to that of the chiral charge density would occur.